rockstor/rockstor-doc/docker-based-rock-ons/bittorrent-sync.rst

    :scale: 80%
    :align: center

-You can now Sync other BitTorrent Sync sources with a Rockstor BitTorrent Sync Rock-on Share; see :ref:`transmission_doc`.
+You can now sync other BTSync sources with this Rockstor BTSync Rock-on Share; see :ref:`transmission_doc`.